Table of Contents

-- Please ensure that you have closed the MyoVision software, and that it is not currently running, or open before attempting to install the latest version.
+- Please ensure that you have closed the MyoVision software and that it's not currently running or open before attempting to install the latest version.

 - The installation can take up to 45 minutes to complete.
-Please do not restart your computer, or disconnect from your internet connection.
+Do not restart your computer or disconnect the internet connection.

-Please follow the instructions below to get the most recent version of the MyoVision software downloaded and installed.
+Follow the instructions below to download the most recent version of the MyoVision software.

 - You will be prompted on whether you would like to run or save the program.
-For the best results you will want to save the installer instead of running it directly from the MyoVision website.
+For the best results, choose save.

-- The Installer will let you know once it's successful.
-Once the installer is done click the Finish button to complete the installation.
+- The installer will let you know once its complete.
+Once the installer is done, click "Finish" to complete the installation.

-- If the software is unable to install or gives an error, check for any Windows updates and run them.
-The computer must have its Windows completely up to date before the MyoVision software can be installed.
+- If the software is unable to install or has an error, check for Windows updates and run them.
+The computer must have Windows completely up to date before the MyoVision software can be installed.

-When opening the MyoVision software you may be prompted be prompted to upgrade your software.
-If you have purchased a software Registration Key for the Software & Support Annual Subscription, please select "Upgrade".
+Upon opening the MyoVision software, you may be prompted to upgrade your software.
+If you have purchased a software registration key for the Software Subscription, select "Upgrade."

-To purchase a registration key for the new MyoVision Atlas software, please click on the link provided.
-(Note: If you have already purchased a registration key please proceed to the next step).
+To purchase a registration key for the new MyoVision software, please click on the link provided.
+(Note: If you have already purchased a registration key please proceed to the next step.)

-If you choose not to upgrade your software, you will have a 30-Day Free Trial of the new features.
-Please note that after the trial has expired, you will be running the basic version of the MyoVision software; Atlas.
+If you choose not to upgrade your software, you will have a 30-Day Free Trial.
+Please note that after the trial has expired, you will be running the basic version of the MyoVision software: Atlas.

-Click on "Help" in the top menu, then select "Registration".
+To Enter a Registration Key: Click on "Help" in the top menu, then select "Registration."

 Connect Your System

-After completing the installation of MyoVision on your desktop or laptop, please connect your PhysioMonitor/SoloVision to your computer with the included USB cable.
-Please note that the PhysioMonitors require both the AC Adapter and the USB cable.
-Whereas the SoloVisions Only require the USB cable unless you are using a ThermoVision or a FlexVision with your SoloVision.
+After installing the MyoVision Software, connect your PhysioMonitor/SoloVision to your computer with the included USB cable.
+(Note that the PhysioMonitors require both the AC adapter and the USB cable.)
+The SoloVision(s) only require the USB cable - unless you are using a ThermoVision or a FlexVision with your SoloVision.